santeri3700/hyperx_pulsefire_dart_reverse_engineering/README.md

 My unit (HX-MC006B 3500457-001.B00LF) has the following firmware versions reported by the Windows software:
 - Wireless firmware v4.1.0.4 (Possibly just the wireless dongle firmware)
-- Wired    firmware v1.1.0.8 (Possibly the actual mouse firmware)
+- Wired    firmware v1.1.0.8 (Possibly the actual mouse firmware) These values seem to be the same (each digit split by dot) as in bcdDevice USB device descriptor value. <br>

+Check firmware versions on Linux: `cat $(egrep -l '16e1|16e2' /sys/bus/usb/devices/usb*/*/idProduct | sed 's/idProduct/bcdDevice/g')`

 All settings seem to be saved only with `DE FF 00 00 ...`, otherwise power cycle will revert all changes.
 The mouse operates in "direct mode" by default based on this information and how the new NGenuity communicates with the mouse.